Insights into the governance and execution of AI in regulated industries

 Most enterprise AI pilots never reach production, and the reason is rarely the model.
 A deep-dive on the five architecture and governance characteristics that separate the workflows that ship from the ones that stall — with verified 2025–2026 evidence from MIT, Gartner, Forrester, Menlo Ventures, McKinsey, and METR.

-When the article raises a specific question, the discovery conversation is the next step
+Download and verify→When the article raises a specific question, the discovery conversation is the next step